poulet-lab/experiment-template/README.md

 This template serves as a guide for maintaining a standardized folder structure within a project.

+## Folder Structure

+The project is organized into two main folders: `data` and `src`. <br>
+Each folder contains a README file providing detailed explanations of their respective purposes.

 ```shell
 ├── .gitignore
 ├── LICENSE